ArixElo/B250M-Z270-macOS-EFI/README.md

 ## Usage guide:
 - Make macOS Installer by following this link: https://dortania.github.io/OpenCore-Install-Guide/installer-guide/
 - After making it, simply download latest version of EFI, and unpack EFI folder, use https://github.com/corpnewt/GenSMBIOS to generate your SMBIOS configs for **iMac18,1** (iGPU and macOS Ventura or lower only) or **iMacPro1,1** (Dedicated GPU and macOS Sonoma or higher only)
-- P.S for Gaming K3 motherboard, pick the **slave-v2-z270** branch instead.
+- P.S for Gaming K3 motherboard, pick the **slave-v3** branch instead.
 - After that, simply drag your EFI folder to root of your macOS Installer USB drive.
 - Reboot to UEFI and set recommended settings that are under this.
 - Save and reboot to Boot Menu, pick your USB drive, and select macOS Installer/Name of your USB Drive (external),
 - Go to Disk Utility and format your disk as APFS (sometimes it needs to be formatted as macOS Journaled due to strange issue with APFS when it doesn't create EFI partition,)
-- After that go to Big Sur/Monterey/Ventura installation, and pick your newly formatted drive, it will reboot a couple of times, then simply go to Boot Menu and select your USB drive, after that simply select "macOS Installer" and lately select the name of your macOS drive,
+- After that go to your macOS version installation, and pick your newly formatted drive, it will reboot a couple of times, then simply go to Boot Menu and select your USB drive, after that simply select "macOS Installer" and lately select the name of your macOS drive,
 - After configuring macOS download and open MountEFI script: https://github.com/corpnewt/MountEFI
 - Mount your USB drive and macOS drive EFI partitions,
 - Copy EFI folder from USB to EFI Partition on your macOS drive,